welkineins/programming-list/javascript-list.md

 ### Debug
 - [debug](https://github.com/visionmedia/debug) - tiny node.js & browser debugging utility for your libraries and applications
+- [Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs/) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
+Powered by node.js and socket.io http://www.vorlonjs.com

 ### Transpiler
 - [Babel](https://babeljs.io/) - Babel is a JavaScript compiler.
 Use next generation JavaScript, today.